BeastNeedsMoreTorque/scalaLiftDemo/README.md

 The displayed products show an image, attributes of the product, and user input for selection count with dollar value of selection.

-The _Cancel_ action simply erases the products display.
+The `cancel` action simply erases the products display.

-The _Consume_ action is a basic simulation of a shopping cart, allowing user to select a count of each product within the proposed list and evaluating a total bill.
+The `consume` action is a basic simulation of a shopping cart, allowing user to select a count of each product within the proposed list and evaluating a total bill.

 ##Environment and Dependencies
-Run modes: dev and test (src/main/resources/props: default.props and test.default.props whose names are chosen as per Lift framework).
+Run modes: dev and test (`src/main/resources/props:` `default.props` and `test.default.props` whose names are chosen as per Lift framework).
 Test mode is used when executing a sample of Scalatest unit test cases.

-Starting app: in project folder, launch sbt, and then jetty:start.
+Starting app: in project folder, launch sbt, and then `jetty:start`.
 May also start from Intellij IDEA Community Edition 2016.1.
 Patience is required when Intellij IDEA CE decides to index your project.
 Runs on localhost:8080

 web server: runs fine on OS X Yosemite 10.10.5
 browser: runs fine on Google Chrome 50.0.
 Should run fine on Safari and Firefox.

-Logging: ch.qos.logback
+Logging: `ch.qos.logback`

 SBT: 0.13.1